AdithyaKaade/twitter-api/README.md

 <br>'/tweets/feed' - to view the feed/timeline of a specific user.
 <br>'/tweets/feed/likes/<int:tweet_id> - to view the users who have liked a specific tweet.
 <br>'/tweets/feed/retweet/<int:tweet_id> - to view the users who have retweeted a specific tweet.

-['POST'] URLs:
+<h3>['POST'] URLs:</h3>

-*have to be logged in to perfom this action '/tweets/create-tweet' - creates a new tweet with the given content.
+<b>*have to be logged in to perfom this action</b>
+<br>'/tweets/create-tweet' - creates a new tweet with the given content.
-'/tweets/action' - the action can be like, unlike or retweet.
+<br>'/tweets/action' - the action can be like, unlike or retweet.
 We need to provide the tweet_id, action and content.
 If the action is like or unlike we don't have to provide the content.
-'/profile/<str:username>' - the action can be either follow or unfollow depending on what the user logged in wants to perform.
+<br>'/profile/<str:username>' - the action can be either follow or unfollow depending on what the user logged in wants to perform.

-['DELETE'] URL:
+<h3>['DELETE'] URL:</h3>
 '/tweets/<int:tweet_id>/delete' - to delete a specific tweet in the database.